iamandi/jubilee-tax-website/PULL_REQUEST_TEMPLATE.md

 -   [ ] Preview of medium blogs under "Our recent story" section
 -   [ ] Youtube channel and video uploads
 -   [ ] Youtube video playlist display on Tax Videos page
+-   [ ] Add scrolling and other animations